kiavashp/kiavashp.github.io/docs/_words/rogue.md

 Even with the amount that sublimates and gets ripped off the planet's surface, the ice is still probably a kilometer thick, if we're lucky.
 And what we need is underneath it — far beneath it.
 If we're going to survive our stay here, we're going to need energy, plain and simple.
 And we don't have the luxury of orbiting a star that's just giving it away for free.
 Thankfully planets are hot too, and stay that way for billions of years.
 And there's a pretty good chance this one is still radiating enough.
 Enough heat to keep the surface ocean liquid somewhere down there.
 Enough energy to keep us alive — like I said, if we're lucky.
 When it comes to space travel, you can plan and research all you want, but you're never going to spoil all of the surprises.

 How are we going to get through a kilometer of ice you ask?
 Well on earth, it's actually something we're pretty damn good at.
 But out here it's a bit of a different story.
 It's not like we could haul a whole thousands-of-tons drilling rig up with us.
 We've got some serious time and weight constraints to worry about.
-And thankfully they had people much smarter than me to solve those problems.
+Thankfully they had people much smarter than me to solve those problems.

 The solution?
 "Burn your way through."

 Yeah, the first time I heard it I thought they were kidding too.
 It's why we have spare fuel, and self securing anchors, to keep us from shooting ourselves back into space.
 The plan is to hold a slow and gentle burn of the main engine.
-Just enough to melt and boil, not too much that it rips the anchors out, or melts the ice they're gripping to.
+Just enough to melt and boil, not too much that it rips the anchors out or melt the ice walls they're gripping to.
 Our onboard systems will do the rest: condensing the steam into drinking water (giving us the added benefit of weight to aid our descent), capturing the stray hydrogen and oxygen as fuel (and for breathing), and monitoring the thickness of the ice beneath us, stopping before we melt ourselves through to an alien ocean that's been cut off from the universe for who knows how long.

 From there, we do things the old fashioned way: drill through the rest with our carbide bit, drop down our energy harvesting probe — hopefully far enough to reach the ocean floor — then wait it out, just trying to stay alive.
 If we can get the probe dropped in time (and some rogue planet alien doesn't chomp our line), we should get trickles of thermal power in a matter of minutes.
 And the ice will refreeze around the line, both protecting it and giving us a thicker floor again (thank you oh cold, cold space).